 In recent years, child rights advocates have provided many protections in the form of various international documents and conventions on children.
 Differential policy was first incorporated into international documents and then into domestic, whistleblower and legal forms, as most countries adopted The constitution and ordinary laws have laid down special rules to protect children and ensure their well-being and well-being.
 Because numerous international documents have recommended states to adopt regulations to protect children.
-For example, the Committee on the Rights of the Child, which monitors the implementation of the provisions of the Convention on the Rights of the Child in countries, considers it an essential aspect of the implementation of the framework of the Convention on the Rights of the Convention and the Convention on the Rights of the Child and other international human rights instruments.
+For example, the Committee on the Rights of the Child, which monitors the implementation of the provisions of the Convention on the Rights of the Child in countries, considers it an essential aspect of the implementation of the Convention for the Comprehensive Review of Domestic Law that this review should be within the framework of the Convention on the Rights of the Child and other international human rights instruments.
 It happens.